aristanetworks/openmgmt/docs/configuration/openconfig.md

 spine1#
 ```

+### Limitations

-Limitations: An accounting record is limited to a maximum of 8098 characters.
+An accounting record is limited to a maximum of 8098 characters.
 The record will be truncated if it exceeds the maximum character length.

 ## gNMI per-RPC role authorizations